forest-fire/abstracted-admin/docs/api.md

 db.push<INameAndAge>('/users', newUser);
 ```

-Of course the return type of all the write operaitons is _void_ but by stating the type of the data you writing you'll get type-checking on the `newUser` variable that it conforms to the interface structure it expects.
+Now the type of the data you writing will be type-checked statically.

 ## Read Operations {#read}